sagemath/trac_to_gh/Issue 9751.md

 ```
 Assignee: @nthiery

+Keywords: additive magma multiplication

 When addition_table() was added to `AdditiveMagmas` there were scant examples of additive structures with finite closed subsets.
 So there was (temporarily) very little documentation.

-With the addition of integers mod n to the category framework, we can document and test some additive structures.
+With the addition of integers mod n to the category framework in ticket #8562, we can document and test some additive structures.
 This patch is all documentation - no code, and modeled after the documentation for multiplication_table() for `Magmas`.

 Issue created by migration from https://trac.sagemath.org/ticket/9751